adrianveliz/FinalCache/prototype/README.md

 > dotnet run

 The configuration tag is important because in dotnetcore versions 2 and later, the default build is debug.
 In debug mode, all finalize commands may not be executed.
-This fact caused a whole week of frustration to identify after the update from version 1.1.
+This fact took a whole week of frustration to identify after the update from version 1.1.

 ## Linux: